Walking art: The Letterist and Situationist Internationals

+Neo-avant-garde

 Fluxus

 For Fluxus, walking fit into a larger strategy of making art out of everyday experiences.
-Fluxus artists defamiliarized the everyday by calling attention to overlooked details.
+Fluxus artists defamiliarized the everyday by calling attention to overlooked details and emphasised simplicity, presence in time, and the unity of art and life.
+Art historian and critic Lori Waxman contrasts the psychoanalytical individualism of Surrealism and overt politics of the Situationists with a more experimental, collective ethos in Fluxus.
+By creating participatory works and scores for other artists to follow, Fluxus expanded how walking could be considered as an art practice.
 Benjamin Patterson exemplifies this approach with a piece called Stand Erect in his artists' book Methods and Processes (1961).
 The text piece describes the process of walking in a set of instructions that are both accurate and all but impossible to follow.
-According to Dick Higgins and Ken Friedman, key tenets of Fluxus include simplicity, presence in time, and the unity of art and life — all of which apply readily to walking art.
-Art historian and critic Lori Waxman contrasts the psychoanalytical individualism of Surrealism and overt politics of the Situationists with a more experimental, collective ethos in Fluxus.
-By creating participatory works and scores for other artists to follow, Fluxus popularized walking as an art practice.
 One particularly influential piece is La Monte Young's 1960 Composition 1960 #10: 'Draw a straight line and follow it.'
-Many artists have done just that.

 Dematerialization and Sculpture in the Expanded Field

-Richard Long's work, A Line Made by Walking (1967), consists of a photograph depicting 'a patch of grass Long trampled underfoot through a repetitive walking practice'.:5 It is 'routinely cited as the first work of walking art'.:5:26 Rosalind Krauss includes Long's walking art in her conception of sculpture in the expanded field.
-Likewise, Lucy Lippard identifies it as part of the dematerialization of art.
+Richard Long's A Line Made by Walking (1967) — a photograph depicting 'a patch of grass Long trampled underfoot through a repetitive walking practice' — is 'routinely cited as the first work of walking art'.:5:26 Rosalind Krauss includes Long's work in her discussion of sculpture in the expanded field.

+Lucy Lippard identifies A Line Made by Walking as part of the dematerialization of art.
 Lippard and John Chandler identify two strains of dematerialized art: art as idea and art as action.
 Walking art often falls into the latter category — art as action.
 Lippard cites Stanley Brouwn as an artist whose walking art stems from the dematerialization of conceptual art.
 The following piece from 1962, quoted in its entirety, illustrates Brouwn's approach: 'a walk from a to b.'
+She also includes Vito Acconci, whose Following Piece (1969), saw Acconci executing the following instructions for nearly a month: Each day I pick out, at random, a person walking in the street.
+I follow a different person every day; I keep following until that person enters a private place (home, office, etc) where I can’t get in.
+The same year Yoko Ono created Rape (1969), a 'candid recording' in which a camera crew pursues a foreign woman through London, following her into her apartment until she collapses, terrified, in the corner.
+The well-known photographs that comprise the work were re-staged after the fact.

 Contemporary Practices

 Since the early 2000s there has been an increased interest in walking as an artistic practice.
-This has been exemplified by the establishment of a variety of walking networks, including the Walking Artists Network.
+This has been exemplified by the establishment of a variety of walking networks, for example, the Walking Artists Network.